When Is a Good Time to Refinance Your Home?

 With refinancing, you’re taking out a new loan for the remaining value that you owe on your home, ideally reducing the amount you have to pay each month, the amount of time left to pay the loan, or both.

 But with a cash-out refinance, you’re taking out a new loan that’s greater than the amount you owe on your home, giving you additional cash to cover other expenses you may have, such as credit card debt or paying for an education.
+Cash-Out Refinance vs. Home Equity Loan: What’s the Difference?

 Home equity investments may make even more sense for homeowners looking to sell within the next decade, or before they can realize any savings from a refinance.
 A refinance can extend the lifetime of your loan.
-If you had 20 years left on your mortgage, and you refinance with a 30-year mortgage, you’ve 10 additional years of monthly payments and interest).
+If you had 20 years left on your mortgage, and you refinance with a 30-year mortgage, you have 10 additional years of monthly payments and interest).

-The best option for you will depend on a number of factors, including your home, credit score, and other variables.
+The best option for you will depend on a number of factors, including your home plans, credit score, and other variables.
 But it also depends on your other financial goals.
 What do you hope to do with your savings from a refinance?
 Do you need cash now to achieve another financial goal, such as pay off bad debt or start a business?
 Do the math, weigh all your options, and determine which scenario is best for you.

 Take our 5-minute quiz to see if a home equity investment is a good fit for you.